 But unlike the Phil Hardin Foundation, which has a strict education focus, the Riley Foundation is a broad funder that provides grants to charitable and governmental organizations in the fields of education, healthcare, culture, environment and economic betterment.

-To be considered for a Riley Foundation grant, your organization must be located in Lauderdale County and provide services to people in the county, too.
-Keep in mind that this is not a funder of hospitals, nursing homes, religious causes, biomedical/clinical research, or recurring expenses.
+To be considered for a Riley Foundation grant, an organization must be located in Lauderdale County and provide services to people in the county, too.
+Grant seekers should keep in mind that this is not a funder of hospitals, nursing homes, religious causes, biomedical/clinical research, or recurring expenses.

 The board meets four times per year, and the foundation’s application deadlines are November 15, February 15, May 15, and August 15.
-Grantseekers can expect to hear back from the foundation as to the status of their application within two weeks of the funders' board meetings in January, April, July and October.
-You can view a list of recent grantees by year on the funder’s website.
+Grant seekers can expect to hear back from the foundation as to the status of their application within two weeks of the funders' board meetings in January, April, July and October.
+They can view a list of recent grantees by year on the funder’s website.
 Many recent grants have been between $10,000 and $100,000.

 In addition to traditional grantmaking, the foundation also has a summer work program that gives grants to nonprofits to hire college students for the summer.
 This is a great way to help nonprofits get essential tasks completed while also exposing young Mississippians to careers in the nonprofit industry.